Paficent/TableUtils/README.md

 <!-- SUPPORT -->

-## ⭐️ Support the project
+## ⭐️ Support the developer

-> Write a message to encourage readers to support your project

-If you like this project...
+If you'd like to support my work, you can donate [here](https://buymeacoffee.com/paficent)

 <!-- LICENSE -->